pemudakoding/larabug-app/README.md

 ## Important to know

 This project is created by me [back in 2016](https://laraveldaily.com/dennis-larabug-growing-faster-imagine/), it is very old, and the code doesn't even look remotely to what I code now.
-The point here is that there are no tests, and some stuff might look cumbersome.
+The point here is that there are no tests, and some stuff might look cumbersome, however the code works beautifully and like intented.
 You're more than welcome to clean code and generalize stuff better.

 ## Testing